Alelopez383/Bikesharing/README.md

 # Summary
 With the previous results, we know that the user profile is subscribers, men, who use it on a daily basis to travel from their homes (bus station/metro station) to their offices and vice versa.
 So the City of Des Moines has a good chance of moving the profile to their area, since the Des Moines metro area is loaded with offices.

-On the other hand, thanks to the weather in summer and the different tourist sites that the city has, the idea of ​​renting bicycles to get around is very feasible.
+On the other hand, thanks to the weather in summer and the different tourist sites that the city has, the idea for a bike-sharing company to get around is very feasible.

+# You can check the results at:
+- Visit the NY CitiBike Dashboard: https://public.tableau.com/app/profile/alejandra.lopez5322/viz/Module_14_practice/NYCCitiBike?publish=yes
+- Visit the NY CitiBike Analysis: https://public.tableau.com/app/profile/alejandra.lopez5322/viz/Module14_Challenge_vf/NYCitiBikeAnalysis?publish=yes